nushell-prophet/numd/README.md

 Flags:
-  -o, --result-md-path <Filepath> - path to a resulting `.md` file; if omitted, updates the original file --print-block-results - print the block's execution results immediately.
-  --echo - output resulting markdown to the terminal --save-ansi - save ANSI formatted version --no-backup - overwrite the existing `.md` file without backup
+  -o, --result-md-path <Filepath> - path to a resulting `.md` file; if omitted, updates the original file --print-block-results - print blocks one by one as they are executed --echo - output resulting markdown to the terminal --save-ansi - save ANSI formatted version --no-backup - overwrite the existing `.md` file without backup